realm/realm-js/contrib/building.md

 ```

 > [!NOTE]
-> If you have cloned the repo previously make sure you remove your `node_modules` directory since it may contain stale dependencies which may cause the build to fail.
+> If you have cloned the repo previously make sure you remove your `node_modules` directory, as well as any `node_modules` directory of any sub-directory, since it may contain stale dependencies which may cause the build to fail.

 ### Visual Studio Code setup